Skip to content

 Writing Fiction About the Greatest Generation

-I have one piece where I was writing fiction about the Greatest Generation.
+I have one piece where I was mainly writing fiction about the Greatest Generation.
 It’s a short story called Three Minutes Back in Time.

 The Greatest Generation’s earlier years are dominated by the Great Depression and the Second World War.
 When writing fiction about the Greatest Generation, particularly when writing about them as younger people, you really can’t avoid WWII.